akbarsigit/Pedotan/Pedotan-CC/README.md

 ```

 *Note that this server will run on PEDOTAN environment and any data send or retrieve will  be from PEDOTAN firebase and PEDOTAN cloud storage.

 **To change the environment please change the credentials file located in ./auth/credentials/

+***Be aware that the AI-Model2 is not on this repository and needs to be uploaded manually